anderkve/FYS3150/book/projects/project4.md

 2. *At the level of MCMC "walkers":* You can use multiple threads to perform multiple independent MCMC runs in parallel and combine their results.
 3. *At the level of spin flipping:* You could parallelise the part of the code where you generate new states by attempting to flip N spins.

 We recommend you do either approach 1 or 2.
 (You only need to do one approach.)
 Approach 1 is probably the easiest.
 Approach 2 is the standard approach to parallelising a single MCMC run (i.e. when there isn't any scan over some external parameter, like $T$ in our case.)
-Approach 3 would by far be the most complicated and it is probably also the least efficient.
+Approach 3 would by far be the most complicated and will also be the least efficient.
 ```

 ### Problem 8